tomcritchlow/tomcritchlow.github.io/wiki/drafts/2024-03-04-linkedin-brand.md

 *About me: as an outsider to the corporate world I get to observe many different environments.
 And with a background in brand, product and education I can see how this might come to life in the world.*

 > "If a man could only see himself as a younger man that grew" - Shirley Bassey

+---

+*An addendum for brands: for anyone feeling the vibe shift in the world of work everything above applies at the employer level too.
+You don't need LinkedIn to do anything to re-orient your employer brand around learning and growth.
+It's good for you and good for your people.*

 How this might come to life: